South Carolina

 A breach notification is required when there is unauthorized access to and acquisition of computerized data that compromises the security, confidentiality, or integrity of personal identifying information.
 The notification obligation arises when the illegal use of the information has occurred or is reasonably likely to occur, or when the use creates a material risk of harm to the resident.

-This is an important distinction.
+This is an important distinction from many other state breach laws.
 South Carolina uses a harm-based trigger rather than a blanket notification requirement.
 If a business determines that unauthorized access occurred but the likelihood of harm is low, it may not need to send notifications.
-However, the burden of making that determination falls on the business.
+However, the burden of making that determination falls on the business and is subject to scrutiny if harm later materializes.

 Definition of Personal Identifying Information